 POKHILA: CUSTOMIZED HEALTH SOLUTIONS "LEAVING NO ONE BEHIND" BY OPTIMALLY USING ALL AVAILABLE COUNSELORS, ENGAGED UNDER DIFFERENT HEALTH PROGRAMS UNDER THE BANNER "POKHILA" PROBLEM STATEMENT POKHILA is an Assamese word, which means "Butterfly".
 The way "butterfly" flies from one flower to another and carries sweet fragrance, in the same way, state has decided to bring all counselors engaged under different health programs with the tag name "POKHILA" and to use the counseling expertise of all Counselors so as to ensure that people (target group) take the messages from counselors and expected behavioral changes are seen towards positive health care.
 Bringing counselors under one banner (by breaking the program wise boundary) has given counselors a sense of honor, as they will find themselves making a larger contribution to overall health improvement.
 This initiative aims to ultimately improve health seeking behaviour and it has been making health systems more responsive to the community needs.
-PROGRAM DESCRIPTION TEAM POKHILA is developed as a state specific initiative under the leadership of MD, NHM.
+PROGRAM DESCRIPTION Team POKHILA is developed as a state specific initiative under the leadership of MD, NHM.
 The program was rolled out with the goal of strengthening the Art of Counseling to emerge as a role model for frontline health workers in reaching out to community and to have a cadre of motivated program advocates with comprehensive understanding of the health issues.
 The Psychologists/Counselors or those having an academic background on Psychology or Social Work are the Brain and spine of the program.
 A Counselor leads the team at the health block level and is helped by Block coordinator, Block community mobilizer, Asha Supervisor and Multipurpose Worker.
-They visit different beneficiaries in the field and provide counseling services and follow up for High-Risk pregnant women, families of identified Severe Acute Malnutrition (SAM)/Moderate Acute Malnutrition (MAM) child who are resistant.
-Additionally, they also provide counseling for prevention of teenage marriage, for out of school children and for adolescents facing gender-based violence.
+Their work includes supporting high-risk pregnant women, addressing the needs of families with children diagnosed with Severe Acute Malnutrition (SAM) or Moderate Acute Malnutrition (MAM), especially those resistant to intervention.
+Additionally, they play a pivotal role in counseling to prevent teenage marriages, reintegrate out-of-school children, and provide guidance and support to adolescents dealing with gender-based violence.
 The Block Counselor prepares case report of each case, according to a given format.
 S/he then forwards the report to the Block Coordinator who does the compilation of the report of the block.
 The Block Coordinator then forwards the compiled block report to the respective District Media Expert (DME).
 The DME compiles the district report and forwards it to the State Team.
 The State team does continuous evaluation of the performance of the Team POKHILA based on these reports and ground inputs.
 PROGRAM OUTCOME Multiple success stories have been reported by the districts, that due to timely intervention by the POKHILA team members, the target person / family could be mobilized and could be saved from the disaster - be it early marriage or not taking vaccination or not opting for institutional delivery etc. The report of such team is compiled at state level for further analysis.
 The total number of resistance cases catered to till February 2025 were 1410, and almost 90% of the cases saw a successful outcome for the issue.
 FINANCIAL IMPLICATION No cost was involved in conceptualizing this innovation and in execution.
 Optimum utilization of the counsellors engaged is being done through the initiative.
 SCALABILITY This no cost innovation has huge potentiality to further scaling up.
 The scalability potential of this initiative is significant due to its cost-effective model and the streamlined use of existing human resources.